Hevsy/CS50-Final-project/README.md

 *OR*

-For running the application in Development environment, SQLite must be installed on target system and `.env` file must be configured for Development environment (see the example file `etc/.env.example` for details)
+For running the application in Development environment, SQLite must be installed on target system and `.env` file must be configured for Development environment (see the example file `etc/.env.example` for details). sqlite3 is a standard pyhton library, so usually first requirement in this section is satisfied by default.

 ### Installation